stavroscm/hello-world/README.md

 # hello-world

 Learning GitHub stuffs

 Wondering how easy this is to learn for non coders

-And what else we could use it for changed this on may 7
+And what else we could use it for.

+Changed this on may 7